 After another morning mass, Christmas Day on December 25th is reserved for visiting family and friends, a continuation of feasting (this time including meat and alcohol), and watching Kevin Sam W Domu - literally 'Kevin Alone In The House,' better known by its English title, 'Home Alone!'
 While Christmas Day holds less importance and symbolism for Poles than Christmas Eve, it is still a public holiday and a time for family.
 December 31st is known locally as 'Sylwester,' and on this last night of the year every bar, club, restaurant and hotel in town will be hosting an all-night New Year’s Eve bash.
 The decorations stay up and the spirit of the holiday season is kept strong across the country until January 6th – Three Kings Day (PL: Dzień Trzech Króli).
 Mass is compulsory for devout Catholics, after which it's time to join a Three Kings Day procession - a merry parade of costumed carollers passing out candy, which honours the three wise men who visited Jesus at his birth.
 The Polish holiday season doesn’t officially expire until February 2nd when Saint Nick sees his shadow, the lights come down and it’s generally agreed that every family should toss their Christmas tree!

 Kraków Christmas Market is located in the city's main market square - Rynek Główny.
 Undoubtedly, the highlight of the local holiday season, the tradition of this annual Christmas fair began before WWII, was paused during the PRL era and then rekindled after the fall of communism (you know, when people were allowed to buy and possess things again).
 Occupying almost half of the enormous Rynek Główny, the fair features stall upon wooden stall selling all kinds of folk art and Christmas ornaments, candies and sweets, regional products, knitwear, toys, souvenirs, jewellery, pottery, partridges, pear trees and more.
 Food vendors also dish up hot regional food, which families share over picnic tables, while keeping warm with hot mulled wine (called ‘grzaniec’) dispensed from enormous wooden barrels on the square.
 A cultural stage presents a nearly constant flow of carollers, folk acts, theatrical performances and random acts of holiday spirit.
-Integral to the holiday experience in Kraków, and simply impossible to miss, the festive atmosphere begins on Friday November 26th, and the stalls are generally open from 10:00-22:00.
+Integral to the holiday experience in Kraków, and simply impossible to miss, the festive atmosphere begins on Friday November 25, 2022 and will last until Sunday January 1, 2023; the stalls are generally open from 10:00-22:00.
+More info at www.kiermasze.com.pl.

-When do the Christmas lights and decorations go up in Kraków?Kraków's Christmas lights and decorations are generally installed beginning in the third week of November so that everything is festive as yule log fire in time for the opening of the Christmas Market on the last Friday of November.
-That said, 2021 has presented the city with some challenges, and as the Christmas Market will open on time on November 26th, it seems the city's typical holiday illuminations will be delayed and not ready.
-The whole thing is due to an embarrassing contract dispute, but we're sure the city will have it sorted soon, and that by early December we'll see festive decorations around the market square and many streets of the Old Town, including Floriańska, Sienna, Grodzka, Bracka, Szewska and Sławkowska.
+When do the Christmas lights and decorations go up in Kraków?Kraków's Christmas lights and decorations are generally installed beginning in the third week of November so that everything is festive as a yule log fire in time for the opening of the Christmas Market on the last Friday of November.
+You can expect to see festive decorations around the market square and many streets of the Old Town, including Floriańska, Sienna, Grodzka, Bracka, Szewska and Sławkowska.
 The romantic Bernatka footbridge, crossing the Wisła river into Podgórze, will also be lit up in holiday style.

 What is Traditional Polish Christmas Food?Traditional Polish Christmas food can be effectively put into categories - 'Market food' and ‘Wigilia.’